At a Glance

 What They Actually Are

-Xylitol is a five-carbon sugar alcohol naturally found in small amounts in fruits, vegetables, and birch trees.
-Commercially it’s extracted from birch wood or from agricultural byproducts like corn cobs.
-The five-carbon structure is key because it’s what gives xylitol some of its unique properties, particularly the inability of certain oral bacteria to metabolize it effectively.
+Xylitol is a five-carbon sugar alcohol that occurs naturally in small quantities in fruits, vegetables and birch trees.
+It’s produced commercially from the wood of birch trees or agricultural waste products such as corn cobs.
+The five-carbon structure is important because this is what confers some of xylitol’s properties, such as being difficult for certain types of oral bacteria to break down.

-Both are found naturally in small amounts in some foods, both are produced commercially at scale, and both are classified as GRAS by the FDA and approved as food additives in the EU.
+Both are found naturally in small quantities in some foods, both are commercially produced in high volumes, and both are considered GRAS by the FDA, and are approved as food additives in the EU.

 Maltitol vs Xylitol: The Core Comparison